 Entertainment audiences are evolving, with digital-first habits – driven by both lockdowns and technology innovations – changing their relationship to the content they consume.
 Big hits are now just as likely to result from going viral on social media as through traditional paid mass-marketing campaigns.
 Fans are now choosing to ‘lean-through’, creating covers, memes, and even their own related content using social creator tools.
 In this environment, it is more important than ever to understand entertainment audiences and their relationship with social platforms: where is best to find them, engage them, and retain them, and how best to inspire them to return.
 While audience segments may differ slightly in engagement, they are largely turning towards creative behaviours and personalisation of content feeds.
 This is particularly visible when related to ads, but the preference is apparent throughout their digital habits.
 It impacts which platforms they use and how they use them – with the likes of Reddit and Twitch fostering a preference for anonymous fan communities, whereas the more lean-in audiences prefer immediate social-first networks on apps like Snapchat and Instagram.

-- Most video genre fans have roughly average distributions of social media usage, except for news fans, who significantly under-index for weekly use of most social platforms
+- Most video fans have roughly average distributions social media usage, except for fans, who significantly under-index for use of most social platforms

-- While they are tuning out the social buzz, however, ad-supported video on demand (AVOD) streamers are tuning in.
-High-volume AVOD viewers (those who spend hours per week) index higher than overall high-volume streamers for all social platform weekly use
+- While they tuning out the social buzz, ad-supported video on demand (AVOD) are tuning in.
+High-volume AVOD (those who spend hours per index higher than overall high-volume for all social platform weekly

-- They also significantly over-index for every social media behaviour, most notably ‘creation’ compared to the all-consumer average
+- They also over-index for every social media most notably ‘creation’ compared to all-consumer average

-- Audiobook and podcast listeners over-index for creative behaviour on social, with of high audiobook listeners usually creating their own content on social media (compared to an all-consumer average), and recreating with the likes of duets and Reels (compared to a all-consumer average)
+- Audiobook and listeners over-index for creative behaviour social, with of high audiobook usually creating their own content social media (compared to an average), and recreating with the of duets and Reels (compared a all-consumer average)

-- Both high music streamers and gig attendees are highly engaged at all levels on social media, from likes / comments / shares each) to selling / buying items for streamers, for gig attendees), all the way to creation and respectively)
+- Both high streamers and gig attendees are engaged at all levels on media, from likes / comments shares each) to selling / items for streamers, for gig all the way to creation respectively)

-- Google Stadia and Apple Arcade, both relatively new-entrant games streaming subscriptions, have audiences who hugely over-index across all social media platforms.
-Weekly active use of Reddit and respectively), Discord and respectively), and Twitch and respectively) are particularly high
+- Google Stadia Apple Arcade, both relatively new-entrant streaming subscriptions, have audiences who over-index across all social media Weekly active use of Reddit respectively), Discord and respectively), and and respectively) are particularly high

-- While these gaming cohorts engage on social a lot, they do not spend much time on social media platforms, with and respectively only engaging for hours per week
+- While these cohorts engage on social a they do not spend much on social media platforms, with respectively only engaging for hours week

-- Audiences who block ads only slightly under-index for weekly active use of social platforms, like Facebook, Snapchat, TikTok, and Instagram.
-Meanwhile, they over-index for weekly use of Discord compared to all-consumer average), Twitch compared to and Reddit compared to
+- Audiences who ads only slightly under-index for active use of social platforms, Facebook, Snapchat, TikTok, and Instagram. they over-index for weekly use Discord compared to all-consumer average), compared to and Reddit compared

-- High content creators under-index strongly for viewing content without engaging compared to the all-consumer average of For them, social platforms are not necessarily social, but rather are personal marketing opportunities
+- High content under-index strongly for viewing content engaging compared to the all-consumer of For them, social platforms not necessarily social, but rather personal marketing opportunities

-- Live event AR consumers are more likely to be on Snapchat and Instagram than VR consumers and respectively).
-Live event AR users are more likely to be social creators than VR users / owners whereas VR owners / users are far more likely to browse without engaging compared to
+- Live event consumers are more likely to on Snapchat and Instagram than consumers and respectively).
+Live event users are more likely to social creators than VR users owners whereas VR owners / are far more likely to without engaging compared to

 The high and low consumer segments used in this report are based on the following survey question (question in the MIDiA quarterly consumer survey): “During the last WEEK how much TIME did you spend doing each of the following?”